ypapax/status_check/README.md

-This is a service for monitoring an availability of a particular set of services.
+This is a service for monitoring availability of a particular set of services.
 This is an example of a service list:
 - google.com
 - youtube.com